logo

 • Bad passwords remain bad: No password hashing algorithm can rescue “123456.”
 Strong, unique passphrases still matter.

-When people ask what is bcrypt in 2025, they usually want to confirm that their platform uses a slow, salted function with a modern cost.
+When people ask what is bcrypt, they usually want to confirm that their platform uses a slow, salted function with a modern cost.
 Bcrypt checks those boxes.

 Bcrypt vs Argon2, PBKDF2, and scrypt